fbgallet/roam-extension-speech-to-roam/README.md

 ⚠️ Be aware that your data (your API key, your prompt, and the selected context) are sent to Anthropic API via a remote server that I had to set up to communicate with the API from Roam (which is not necessary for the OpenAI API).
 The code of this server is open source and can be viewed [here](https://github.com/fbgallet/ai-api-back).
 Your data is not stored on the server; it is sent directly to the Anthropic API.

 - To use [other existing models](https://openrouter.ai/docs#models), you can provide an OpenRouter API Key.
 You can define OpenRouter as your default model provider or use it as a complement to direct access to OpenAI and Anthropic API.

+- To use local models with Ollama, see 'Use Ollama to run local models' section below.

 ## Your first prompt to Live AI Assistant